kiba/Writings/atg/chp6_random.md

+One of the perk of being a researcher at the most top secret military program in the world is that one is afforded leeway and privileges in order to do a job, like being able to piggybacking on a military plane to fly to other top secret locations.
+Services on such plane is predictably bad, but it beats waiting in line and getting stuffed like sardine into a plane.

+That was how Bill Lee arrived in the legendary Area 51, where supposedly Roswell aliens has landed.
+He stumbled out of the aircraft along with top secret cargos onto the desert.
+Predictably, it was scorchingly hot.
+He hurried to the building where he supposed to be.

+After checking in, and walking to another building in the scorching heat, he finally arrived at the testing range.

 It was easy to capture a staff weapon and one of the first thing that SGC captured.
 Jaffa died in drove when confronted against a tactically superior foe with superior weapons.